iZettle/api-documentation/finance-api/user-guides/fetch-account-balance.md

 ## Fetch the account balance
 Fetch the balance in one or both of the merchant's preliminary and liquid accounts as follows:
-   * To check the balance of transactions that are still being confirmed with the issuing banks (buyers' banks), fetch the preliminary account balance:
+   * To check the balance of transactions that are still being cleared by the acquiring bank, fetch the preliminary account balance:
      ```
      GET /organizations/self/accounts/preliminary/balance
      ```